makrai/notes/campagnano22-sem-role-emo.md

 ## Emotion classification datasets.
 Currently, there are a wide variety of

 * different domains and using different annotation schemes.
-Among others, we
+Among others,
   * emotional experiences (Scherer and Wallbott, 1994)
   * children’s fairy tales (Alm+ 2005)
   * news headlines (Strapparava and Mihalcea, 2007)